CONSTITUTION OF THE OAK GROVE HIGH SCHOOL BAND BOOSTERS

 Adopted ?????? ??, 2008

-Where used throughout this document, “Boosters” means the Oak Grove Band and Colorguard Programs Booster Organization.
+Where used throughout this document, “Boosters” means The Oak Grove High School Band Boosters.
 Where used throughout this document, “Band” means the participating member or members of the Oak Grove High School Band.
 Where used throughout this document, “Guard” means the participating member or members of the Oak Grove Colorguard Programs.

 NAME AND OBJECTS